chrislorton/kitfont/README.md

 Contains a PNG image of the kit detail (sponsor, badge, manufacturer)

 ```
-If $kit-visible is set to false the contents of this layer will not appear
+If $kit-visible is set to 'false' the contents of this layer will not appear
 ```

 **.kit-collar**